sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy-alignment.md

 #### Open markets

 Presently the department's approach is at odds with open markets, instead favouring large established vendors.
 In an attempt (as discussed in the Historical Context section) to offload risk governments often insist that vendors are able to guarantee prolonged contract support and are able to host the software on the government’s behalf.
-While not accomplishing its goal, as the government still suffers the impact from failed projects, it also has the added byproduct of excluding most software vendors who are not in the hosting business.
-Further, the current waterfall style requirements documents is not longer considered industry best practice, and the use of which will become a barrier of entry to many software vendors who have the skills needed to deliver modern digital services,,.
+While not accomplishing its goal, as the government still suffers the impact from failed projects, it also has the added byproduct of excluding most software vendors who are not in the hosting business[^5].
+Further, the current waterfall style requirements documents is not longer considered industry best practice, and the use of which will become a barrier of entry to many software vendors who have the skills needed to deliver modern digital services[^6]<sup>,</sup>[^7]<sup>,</sup>[^8].

 #### Open government